wisniewskikr/chrisblog-it-java-regular/stream/java-stream-06-toarray/Readme.md

 ##### Result

-Map
+Array

 ##### Description

-Collectors.groupingBy is like "GROUP BY" for databases.
+Stream.toArray() is like "SELECT *" for databases.